-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 15 60 75

 Students work in teams to create a short animated film.
 Focus is on working as effective team while delivering individual specialized skills, the animation pipeline, project management, and communication skills are covered in depth.
 Students may enter as any of the following, concept artist, modeler, rigger, animator, technical director, and compositor.
 Training in all of these fields is comprehensive and will prepare student for entry into the job market.
-Prerequisite: College Level=Senior, Co-requisite: None
+Prerequisite: Faculty Approval